The Cleantech Group Taxonomy

 The goal of the Cleantech Group taxonomy is to provide users the ability to build a bottom-up perspective on cleantech innovation’s trajectory and impact on the market.

-The Cleantech Group taxonomy is comprised of 5 industry groups and 1 group of cross-cutting, enabling technologies that impact other groups:
+The Cleantech Group taxonomy is comprised of 6 industry groups:

 Sectors